Rakshithkakathkar/netflix-gpt/README.md

 - Made movie list api call to get movies and save in store using a custom hook
 - Added MainContainer with Video Background and Title
 - Fetching trailer details using custom hook and save in store
-- Ember video and make it auto play
+- Embed video and make it auto play on screen

 # Features